bfgeek/webvr/input_explainer.md

 Even input sources with no tracking capabilities, however, must provide a `pointerFromOriginMatrix`.
 This represents a transform to be applied to a ray which points from the origin down the negative Z axis, and indicates where the input is "pointing".
 If the input source has no tracking capabilities the pointer ray should originate from the users head and follow their gaze.
 If a pointer ray cannot be determined because a tracked source has lost tracking or the users head has lost tracking with a non-tracked source, this will be `null`.

 ### Controller element states
 Controller elements (joysticks, touchpads, triggers, and buttons) can be read at any point, not just within frame or event callbacks, but may not be updated more frequently than the frame loop.
-The `VRControllerInput` objects are "live", meaning that the same object gets updated over time with new values.
+The `VRControllerElement` objects are "live", meaning that the same object gets updated over time with new values.

+The elements are provided in a map, with each element's name serving as the key.
+This allows them to be easily iterated over or accessed directly by name:

 ```js
 function printControllerStates() {